Vojislav Stanković: Azerbaijan

 In February 2015, Stanković signed a two-year contract with Azerbaijani club Inter Baku.
 In June 2015, Stanković moved to fellow Azerbaijani club Gabala on an 18-month loan deal.
 On 16 December 2017, Stanković signed a new contract with Gabala until the end of 2019.

 On 4 June 2019, Stanković signed a two-year contract with Neftçi Baku.
 On 16 June 2021, Stanković signed a new one-year contract, with the option of an additional year, with Neftçi.
+On 10 July 2023, Neftçi announced the departure of Stanković after his contract expired.

+Return to Serbia

+In August 2024, the Serbian League Belgrade club Teleoptik signed a contract with Stanković.

 International career

 Stanković made one appearance for the Serbia national team in a friendly match against Japan on 7 April 2010 in Osaka.